 English, , 438kb

 English, , 723kb

-This review of vocational education and training (VET) in Korea is part of ―Learning for Jobs‖, the OECD policy study of VET – a programme of analytical work and individual country reviews designed to help countries make their VET systems more responsive to labour market needs.
+This review of vocational education and training (VET) in the Czech Republic is part of ―Learning for Jobs‖, the OECD policy study of VET – a programme of analytical work and individual country reviews designed to help countries make their VET systems more responsive to labour market needs.

 In 2004 the OECD launched a thematic review of tertiary education to examine how institutions and national policies are meeting these challenges.
 24 countries participated in that review, including the Czech Republic.

 Individual elements in the Belgian tax system affect the growth process through different channels and to a varying degree.